cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

 There are two important points here: Firstly, the ``module config collection_pin_version 1`` command *must* be run first.
-If this is not done, then the specific versions of modules are not recorded!
+If this is not done, then the specific versions of modules are not recorded.

 Secondly, the filename used in the second command (``./modules.txt``) *must* contain a directory component (e.g. ``./``).
-If this is not done, then the list is saved in a database and won't be accessible to other users!
+If this is not done, then the list is saved in a local database rather than as a file.
+Saving the list as a local file is recommended as it allows other users to see what software you used.

 If used correctly, the ``./modules.txt`` file will contain the currently loaded modules, e.g: